sstelfox/stelfox.net/content/knowledge_base/linux/ip6tables.md

 title: IP6Tables
 ---

+# ip6tables

 IP6Tables is the firewall that will directly effect IPv6 traffic.
-This is restricted to a point of uselessness since IPv6 is not used in any of the bedroomprogrammers.net networks.
+This is sample configuration is restricted to allow normal client activity but has no open ports.

 ## Security Notes

 While turning off IPv6 is definitely one way to handle blocking IPv6 traffic, if I left ip6tables off or in it's default state and an update re-enabled IPv6 in the networking stack somehow it would be as good as having no firewall against any attacker that noticed.

-This could be a serious security threat allowing someone to bypass my carefully configured [IPTables](iptables) firewall.
+This could be a serious security threat allowing someone to bypass my carefully configured [IPTables][1] firewall.

 ## /etc/sysconfig/ip6tables